Emotional ranges: a way to think about empathy13 Nov 2017

 Given this lens, a way to “build” empathy is to wear as many shoes as possible.
 Or as I like to view it, expand my “emotional range.”

 Imagine plotting all of life’s events onto a range.
 A championship win might be on the far left, the heartache of losing a loved one towards the middle, and the nervousness and overwhelming excitement of becoming a dog owner farther down.
 Each point on this range is incomparable—time may be linear, but our memories aren’t—and serve as reminders of experiences previously weathered.
-The low points in life are fucking hard, there’s no glossing over this.
+The low points in life are hard, there’s no glossing over this.
 On top of that, the usual advice around the struggles we face is extremely lossy (especially related to mental health).
 Someone else’s experiences can rarely be communicated in enough detail to provide useful advice for another’s situation.

 The thing is, lots of people have advice that worked for them.
 Even more have advice that they think might work for you.
 Only you are you.— Rob Rix (@rob_rix) October 11, 2017